SahilDude89ss/PyntaxFramework/README.md

 )));
 ````

-The above vode will generate the following query:
+The above code will generate the following query:

 SELECT
     *